rigofunc/NPOI.Extension/README.md

-# NPOI.Extension
+# Functionality
-This repo contains the extension of NPOI, that use attributes to control enumerable object export to excel behaviors.
+The extensions of NPOI, that use attributes to control enumerable object export to excel behaviors.
+- Use attribute to control excel column name, and cell index;
+- Use attribute to control excel cells SUM and cells MERGE behaviors;
+- Use attribute to control excel filter behaviors
+- Use attribute to control excel freeze behaviors

 # How to use
 1. Install NPOI.Extension by nuget